defraswiew/GalaxyCore/README.md

 Installation Instructions https://youtu.be/sDxyENBw77E

 Galaxy Network is a network solution designed primarily for use in game engines such as Unity, Unigine, Stride (Xenko).
-However, it is possible to use in any other environment supporting c # net Standart 2.0+.
+However, it is possible to use in any other environment supporting C# net Standard 2.0+.
 The solution consists of client and server parts, both are presented as a set of libraries connected to the project.
-Galaxy network is able to work both in authoritarian mode and in repeater mode.
+Galaxy network is able to work both in authoritarive mode and in repeater mode.
 Below is a set of currently supported features.

 Net: Authorization / registration.
 Accounting for network connections.
 Automatic work with NAT.
 Auto reconnect.
 Support traffic encryption.
 Protection against packet spoofing.
 Support for messages with and without delivery guarantee, with sorting, with priority.
 Support for automatic drop outdated messages.
 Routing (server, client, instance, entity).